huggingface/dataset-viewer/workers/parquet/README.md

 - `COMMIT_MESSAGE`: the git commit message when the parquet files are uploaded to the Hub.
 Defaults to `Update parquet files`.
 - `SOURCE_REVISION`: the git revision of the dataset to use to prepare the parquet files.
 Defaults to `main`.
+- `SUPPORTED_DATASETS`: comma-separated list of the supported datasets.
+If empty, all the datasets are processed.
+Defaults to empty.
 - `TARGET_REVISION`: the git revision of the dataset where to store the parquet files.
 Make sure the hf_token (see the "Common" section) allows to write there.
 Defaults to `refs/convert/parquet`.
 - `URL_TEMPLATE`: the URL template to build the parquet file URLs.
 Defaults to `/datasets/{repo_id}/resolve/{revision}/{filename}`.